A Definitive Guide on Magento 2 Security

 Hence, today, I’ll reveal the best practices you can implement for Magento 2 store security!

 Hackers can target valuable and confidential information about your store and its customers and steal your data.
-In exchange, they may ask a handsome amount to be credited in their Bitcoin account or any other account.
+In exchange, they may ask for a handsome amount to be credited to their Bitcoin account or any other account.
 Or worst, they can destroy your whole store, data and commit a fraud.

 12 Best Practices for Magento 2 Security in 2021:

 - Create a custom admin path

 - Prefer Only Reputed Security Extensions

 - Update Magento store

 - Change File Permission